-Pricing: For access to better support, the ability to schedule videos or multi-image posts, and a host of other snazzy features, you will need to upgrade to a paid account, starting at just $9 per month.
-Later also offers custom pricing for brands (like marketing firms) who manage more than five accounts per platform.
-For additional profiles, you will pay $5 each on top of the Brand plan price of $49.
+Pricing: For 30 posts per profile, visual Instagram planner, content creation tools, link in bio, and limited analytics, you need to upgrade to a paid account, starting at $18 per month.
+Later also offers pricing plans for brands (like marketing firms) who manage multiple accounts per platform.
+For additional profiles, you will pay either $40/month or $80/month.

-Drawbacks: Later does not currently offer any features for Instagram Stories, which tend to get a ton of engagement.
-Their top-tier plan is pricey, but it is aimed at large brands or marketing firms.
+Drawbacks: Their top-tier plan is pricey, but it is aimed at large brands or marketing firms.

 Great for: Brands who want to manage all of their social media in one place without sacrificing Instagram-specific features.
 Also a great choice for marketing firms who manage multiple clients.

 A major drawback of most Instagram planners is they only allow you to schedule for Instagram, which is fine if that’s your focus.
 But with Postcron, you don’t have to trade all the Instagram-specific features for the ability to manage all your social media accounts.

 Postcron keeps Instagram at the forefront while also allowing you to manage Facebook, Twitter, Pinterest, LinkedIn, and TikTok – all in one place.

 So, what can you expect?
 Postcron has plenty to offer as far as Instagram planners go, including:

 Overall, you can expect to trade some Instagram functionality for the ability to manage all your social media posts in one place.
 However, Postcron doesn’t make you sacrifice the most critical features, so it is a good balance.